sv3nd/sv3nd.github.io/content/04event-time-join-with-kafka-streams.md

 # Conclusion

-I really love the Kafka Streams abstractions, the duality between logs and tables is beautifully present a bit everywhere, which offers a refreshing way of designing both data processing solution but also plain reactive micro-services.
+I really love the Kafka Streams abstractions, the duality between logs and tables is beautifully present a bit everywhere, which offers a refreshing way of designing both data processing solutions but also plain reactive micro-services.
 Also, Kafka Streams is just a very thin layer on top of the core functionalities offered by Kafka clusters and Kafka consumers/producers.
-A KTable is essentially a compacted topics on steroids, a join boils down to pushing key-values to a topic and letting Kafka's paritioning by key co-locating the data, local distributed state stores are event-sourced to Kafka topics again which makes them transparently replicated....
+A KTable is essentially a compacted topics on steroids, a join boils down to pushing key-values to a topic and letting Kafka's partitioning by key co-locating the data, local distributed state stores are event-sourced to Kafka topics again which makes them transparently replicated....

-This of course means that Kafka streams very tightly coupled to the underlying Kafka cluster.
-This is a very different positioning that Flink or Spark Structured Streaming which are planned for any streaming input and output.
+This of course means that Kafka streams is very tightly coupled to the underlying Kafka cluster.
+This is a very different positioning than Flink or Spark Structured Streaming which are planned for various streamed input and output technologies.

 I like less the current java-only API which is very OO-based, encourages mutating objects and makes explicit use of null values.
-For example instances of `Transformer` (and many other API components) must be classes created with null instance members that are later on initialised the `init()`.
+For example instances of `Transformer` (and several other API components) must be classes created with null instance members that are later on initialised in the `init()`.
 My preference would have been for relying more on immutable constructs.
-Likewise differences between scala and java generics semantic imply that [scala code becomes less elegant than what it could be](https://docs.confluent.io/current/streams/faq.html#scala-compile-error-no-type-parameter-java-defined-trait-is-invariant-in-type-t).
+Likewise differences between scala and java generics semantics imply that [scala code becomes less elegant than what it could be](https://docs.confluent.io/current/streams/faq.html#scala-compile-error-no-type-parameter-java-defined-trait-is-invariant-in-type-t).

 Kafka Streams is a young project though, so one can hope that a functional-oriented and scala based API might be offered at some point in the future (pretty please?)